nsteward96/nuxt-dad-jokes/README.md

 # nuxt-proj
 An app to display dad jokes utilizing Nuxt.
-As shown in Traversy Media's video which can be found here: https://www.youtube.com/watch?v=ltzlhAxJr74
+Implemented to the best of my ability as shown in Traversy Media's video which can be found here: https://www.youtube.com/watch?v=ltzlhAxJr74

 ## Build Setup